 As a matter of fact, Tweets that include video are six times more likely to be retweeted than Tweets with images.
 That means videos on Twitter can help spread your message further and wider.

 If you don’t know where to start, you’re in the right place.
-We’re breaking down everything you need to know about Twitter video advertising and giving you some practical tips you can start using to reach your target audience.
+We’re breaking down everything you need to know about Twitter video advertising and distribution and giving you some practical tips you can start using to reach your target audience.

 About Video Ads on Twitter

 Launched in 2006, Twitter has been a social media behemoth.
 Despite stifled growth in the last few years and a barrage of controversies, its active user base is still strong and it remains one of the best ways to reach millennials and high-income Americans.

 Twitter launched promoted video ads early in 2015, following it with in-stream video ads in April 2017.
 They continue to update and improve on their video functionality, announcing just a few days ago that live broadcasts would have prominent placement within their app, bolstering video ad placement with it, as well.